fluca1978/fluca1978.github.io/cats.md

 So far, I've had three dogs, all small in size.
 While I have to admit that dogs are much more interactive and friendly than cats, I still like cats the most.

 The first dog has been **Jack**, a black and white basset-like dog.
 It was a really nice dog, very calm and friendly.
 I remember, back in those days, he was walking around the neighbour to the local butcher, and then coming back with a bone in his mouth.
+My father gave special credits to Jack using his picture as his own avatar over the network.

 Then, a lot of years later, **Flipper** gain access to home.
 He was a really beautiful *hard-fur basset*, son of the running world champion.
 He was my father's dog, even if he was tied to my mother for the most of the time.
+My mother gave special credits to Flipper keeping a giant photo of him in her photo shop.

 The last arrived, mostly due to the will of my wife and son, has been **Franzina** (*fringy*).
 I really don't like the name, but since she is used to it we decided to keep it.
-We saved her out of the kennel, and she is in love with my wife and my son.
-I guess I have to become used to the fact that all animals in my family are no more *mines*...

 <center>
 <img src="/images/main/franzina.png" alt="Franzina" width="50%"/>
 </center>

+We saved her out of the kennel, and she is in love with my wife and my son.
+Damn, I guess myself has been demoted to *"the one who buys food"* and my son and wife are the "nice members" of the family.
+At least, this is the perception that I have about our animals!